-In the following we explain the main characteristics of the extensional level emTT viewed more as a many sorted logic than as a type theory.
-This is because both levels of the minimalist foundation are given by a type theory that includes a primitive notion of proposition, which allows us to control the validity of choice principles.
+In the following we explain the main characteristics of the extensional level emTT and of mTT viewed more as a many sorted logic than as a type theory.
+This is because both levels of MF are given by a type theory that includes a primitive notion of proposition, which allows us to control the validity of choice principles.